zendesk/sunshine-conversations-ios-rich-notifications/README.md

 Before following the steps below, make sure that the [smooch-ios](https://github.com/smooch/smooch-ios) framework is installed in your application, and that you are on at least version 5.0.0.

+## Set up push notifications

+1. Configure Smooch to send push notifications by following [the steps](http://docs.smooch.io/ios/#configuring-push-notifications) in our docs

 ## Create the extension

 1. In Xcode, create a new extension target for your project (File > New > Target)